Tens of thousands of Jewish pilgrims in Ukraine despite war

 Police set up a wide perimeter to access the area around the grave, checking IDs and only letting through residents and Hasidim.

-A curfew between 11 pm (20 GMT) and 5 am is also in place.
+In his daily address to the nation on Sunday, Ukrainian President Volodymyr Zelensky said he wanted to "congratulate the Ukrainian Jewish community and all Jews around the world on the occasion of Rosh Hashanah."

+"May all prayers for victory, all prayers for peace in Ukraine be heard", he added.

-Despite the restrictions, the shrine housing the tomb was buzzing with celebrations on Sunday.#photo2
+And despite the restrictions, the shrine housing the tomb was buzzing with celebrations on Sunday.

 Pilgrims -- only men and boys -- were praying, pressed against the white walls and columns of the burial place.

+"We are going to pray to God.
+And hopefully Ukraine will not be hurt and will win the war, because Rabbi Nachman is buried here, so Ukraine is protected," Vakhnin said.

+The United Jewish Community of Ukraine organisation said that more than 23,000 pilgrims had arrived in Uman.

-Police will not release the exact number of pilgrims until the end of the festivities for fear of attacks from Russia.
+Police will not reveal exactly how many pilgrims have attended until the end of the festivities for fear of attacks from Russia.

-"We understand that there is a full-scale Russian invasion of Ukraine and that the enemy is monitoring information," Zoya Vovk told AFP.
+"We understand that there is a full-scale Russian invasion of Ukraine and that the enemy is monitoring information," police spokeswoman Vovk told AFP.

-"The only thing I can say is tens of thousands (of pilgrims have already arrived)," she added, however.
+"The only thing I can say is tens of thousands (of pilgrims have already arrived)".

-The United Jewish Community of Ukraine NGO said that more than 23,000 pilgrims had arrived in Uman.

-Uman in central Ukraine has been hit several times by Russian strikes since the invasion began on February 24.
+In September 2020, thousands of ultra-Orthodox Jews were trapped for days between the borders of Belarus and Ukraine after Kyiv refused to allow them entry due to the Covid pandemic.

+Uman was hit by Russian missiles in the early weeks of the war, and last month a civilian was killed by a Russian missile in the district.

 © 2022 AFP